PERFORMANCE

 Musical Composition: Sherwin Charles, Kimberley Charles, Whitney Charles, Kobèna Acquaa-Harrison, Nicole Powlette, Christian Powlette

-Calabash is available to be presented
+Calabash is available for dance presenters

 Collage of people in cultural attire, drumming and dancing, forming a circular shape with a dancer silhouette.
 Text reads 'Coco Collective'.
 Background is black.